dreitier/backmon-docs/docs/20-reference/10-cloudmon-configuration/01-overview.md

 # Overview
-*cloudmon*'s binary must run either on a bare-metal host or inside a Docker container.
+*backmon*'s binary must run either on a bare-metal host or inside a Docker container.
 It then can be configure through a configuration file.
 In it, you specify which disks, local filesystem paths or S3 buckets, have to be monitored.

-*cloudmon* inspects each of the configured disks.
+*backmon* inspects each of the configured disks.
 If a [backup definition](../20-backup-definition/10-overview.md) is found in a disk, its [backup definition](../20-backup-definition/10-overview.md) is applied.

-*cloudmon* tries to locate the configuration file `config.yaml` in the following directories, priority in the defined order:
+*backmon* tries to locate the configuration file `config.yaml` in the following directories, priority in the defined order:

 - local directory: `./config.yaml`
-- `${HOME}/.cloudmon/config.yaml`
+- `${HOME}/.backmon/config.yaml`
-- `/etc/cloudmon/config.yaml`
+- `/etc/backmon/config.yaml`

 In the configuration file, you can use environment placeholders like `${VAR}`.
-Those placeholders will be replaced during the startup of *cloudmon* with the corresponding environment variables.
-You have to place the configuration file at `/etc/cloudmon/config-raw.yaml`.
+Those placeholders will be replaced during the startup of *backmon* with the corresponding environment variables.
+You have to place the configuration file at `/etc/backmon/config-raw.yaml`.

-## Command line options for *cloudmon*
+## Command line options for *backmon*

 | Option | Default | Description |
 | --- | --- | --- |